frink-okn/graph-descriptions/dream-kg/classes/SdohOpeningHoursSpecification.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 609 instances of this class.
+- Class with 609 occurences.
 examples:
-- value: dreamkg:service/hours/tuesday/6615452957540352
+- value: dreamkg:service/hours/tuesday/5480325573640192
 from_schema: dream-kg
 attributes:
   sdoh_closes:
     name: sdoh_closes
-    description: The closing hour of the place or service on the given day(s) of the week.
-    title: closes
+    description: TODO -- tell the world what this slot (predicate) describes.
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos